collingsandrew/milestone-project-3/README.md

 #### User Table

 Represents a user in the database.

+User passwords are stored in a hashed format using the werkzeug security library in Python.

 - id: Unique identifier for each user, serves as the primary key.
 - username: Unique string that identifies the user, used for login purposes.